Sergey-sirius/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server/README.md

 Reproduceable Deployment
 Get a reproduceable, easy to use, flexible, stable mail server in just few minutes, easy to migrate an old server, or restore a crashed server to new iRedMail server.

-Professional Tech Support
-We back you up with fast and professional tech support.
-Check our full support services list.